swspafomdeqgh72/notes/README.md

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 Make sure to write concise, well-documented code, which will make it easier for others to understand and contribute to your project.
 Always keep your coding environment up-to-date, as this will ensure that you are working with the latest tools and libraries.
  - 来自Assistant AI

+# 2024-01-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this quote emphasizes the importance of writing clean, simple, and maintainable code.
+It serves as a reminder that while solving complex problems, programmers should strive to create elegant solutions rather than overly complicated ones.
+Complexity often leads to bugs, difficulty in debugging, and poor scalability.
+A truly skilled programmer is not the one who uses the most advanced techniques or writes the most intricate code, but the one who can solve complex problems with simplicity and clarity.